The Robinson Maintenance Course

 A working knowledge of aircraft hardware, piston engines, magneto ignition systems (R22/R44), turbine engines (R66), TIG welding of aircraft steel tubing, sheet-metal construction & finishing, metal fatigue, weight & balance, basic physics, and basic electronics.
 Students must review subject areas they may be weak in prior to the course.

-Course duration is 5 full days, Monday through Friday.
+Course duration is 8 full days.
+Thursday through Saturday and Monday through Friday.

 Courses are conducted at the Robinson Helicopter Company factory in Torrance, California.

 SUPPLIES REQUIRED FOR THE COURSE:

 Each student must bring the following to class.
 DO NOT bring tools.
 RHC provides all necessary tools.

 - Government-issued mechanic's (or engineer's) license and government-issued photo identification

 - Calculator (most cell phones have adequate calculators)